The disappearance of site cookies and data privacy norms are influencing the way modern marketers interact with their audiences.

 No questions asked!

-This is the reason why modern businesses are focusing on privacy now aim to implement cookieless analytics architecture instead of Google Analytics.
+This is the reason why modern businesses are focusing on privacy and now aim to implement cookieless analytics architecture instead of Google Analytics.

 Did a spark a debate here?